imaginedelements/heather-turano-coaching/src/pages/home/index.md

         Holy cow Heather!
 The resume redesign has been huge!
 I have two interviews lined up at MAJOR spas this week!
 Thank You for helping me get noticed in the sea of applications!
-I am so excited and really appreciative all of your help on my journey.
+I am so excited and really appreciative of your help on my journey.
       clientType: Marketing Director
     - clientImage: /img/backlit-beach-color-258109.jpg
       clientLocation: 'The Sunshine State, FL'